 Two words of general caution.
 First, this will most likely be your child’s first experience with dual hand brakes.
 Be sure to help them understand how to properly brake with two brakes – NEVER with the left hand only.
 Second, because these are quality brakes, they work really well.
 Have your child test out the brakes while walking next to the bike and then while riding at slow speeds to understand the brakes’ strength.
 Because they don’t require a lot of force to activate, kids who are used to lower-end brakes will often “over brake” and come to a stop much more quickly than they expected.

-Gearing (Gain Ratio)
+Gearing (Gain Ratio) for Single Speed

 Easy to get started pedaling, and easy to maintain momentum (even on hills!), the Cleary Owl is geared ideally for pretty much every situation our 6-year-old tester found himself in.
 From going up and down moderate hills, to off-roading on grassy and uneven dirt terrain, the single-geared Owl was a dream.
 The only area our tester had trouble with was steep dirt hills, but hey, this isn’t a mountain bike!
 If, however, your child will regularly be tackling steeper hills, you should definitely look into geared bikes (like the woom 4 or Islabikes BEINN 20″), which are much more suited for hilly riding.